 Common equity

-Any explanations of changes in actual capital structure are required including:
+Explanations of material changes in actual capital structure or material differences between actual and deemed capital structure are required including:

 Retirements of debt or preference shares and buy-back of common shares

 Short-term debt, long-term debt, preference shares and common share offerings

+The Cost of Capital Decision stated the following regarding debt:

+The deemed long-term debt rate at the time of issuance will apply as a ceiling for transmitters in certain circumstances.

+With respect to affiliated debt, the deemed long-term debt rate will apply as a ceiling for transmitters for all debt held with a municipal government shareholder at the time of issuance.

+For affiliated debt held by the holding company, other affiliated company or related party of a rate regulated utility, the utility must explain how the debt rate is no higher than it would have been if funds were borrowed directly by the utility through the external markets.
+Rate regulated utilities are expected to demonstrate that they have been prudent in their management of debt.
+Utilities are required to file evidence to explain how they manage their long-term debt, including actual debt and the forecast for future debt.

+For utilities incurring transactions/issuance costs to secure financing from the market, the transaction/issuance costs should be incorporated into the debt interest rate used to set rates, so that the transaction costs are amortized over the term of the debt instrument using the effective interest rate methodology.

 Cost of Capital (Return on Equity and Cost of Debt)

-These requirements are outlined in the 2009 Report.
 The applicant must provide the following information for each year:

-Calculation of the cost for each capital component
+Calculation of the cost for each capital component.

-Profit or loss on redemption of debt and/or preference shares, if applicable
+Profit or loss on redemption of debt and/or preference shares, if applicable.

-Copies of any current promissory notes or other debt arrangements with affiliates
+Copies of any current promissory or demand notes or other debt arrangements with affiliates.
+Note that this is not required for third party debt, e.g., with commercial banks.

-Explanation of the applicable debt rate for each existing debt instrument, including an explanation on how the debt rate was determined and is in compliance with the policies documented in the 2009 Report
+Explanation of the applicable debt rate for each existing debt instrument, including an explanation on how the debt rate was determined and is in compliance with the policies documented in the Cost of Capital Decision or the transmitter’s proposed approach.

-Forecasts of new debt anticipated in the bridge and test years, including estimates of the applicable rate and any pertinent information on each new debt instrument (e.g. whether the debt is affiliated or with a third party, expected term/maturity, any capital project(s) that the debt funding is for, etc.)
+Forecasts of new debt anticipated in the bridge and test years, including estimates of the applicable rate and any pertinent information on each new debt instrument (e.g. whether the debt is affiliated or with a third party, expected term/maturity, any capital project(s) that the debt funding is for, etc.).

-If the applicant is proposing any rate that is different from the OEB guidelines, a justification of forecast costs by item, including key assumptions
+If the applicant is proposing any rate that is different from the requirements of the Cost of Capital Decision, a justification of the proposed rate(s), including key assumptions.

+Historical ROE achieved.

+Notional debt is that portion of the deemed debt capitalization that results from differences between the transmitter’s actual debt and the deemed debt thickness of 60% (56% long-term debt and 4% short-term debt).
+In the Cost of Capital Decision, the OEB found that the rate for notional debt will be at the lower of the deemed long-term debt rate at the time of issuance and the weighted average cost of actual long-term debt, but only when there are material variances relating to the notional debt (i.e., with material impacts on the revenue requirement).

+An applicant should provide an overview of its financing strategy.

 Not-for-Profit Corporations